-- Persistent and defiant misbehaviour - Distributing, supplying or selling of banned substances on site - Verbally or physically threatening a member of staff or student - Physical assault on a member of staff or student - Using derogatory language towards a member of staff or student e.g. racist, homophobic, sexual - Misuse of the school's IT systems, including sharing login details for the purpose of allowing "hackers" to use the system to disrupt lessons or abuse staff or students - Being in possession of an offensive weapon - Persistent bullying, including cyber bullying - Being in possession of a pointed/bladed article - Inappropriate sexual behaviour/touching - Bringing a dangerous and threatening situation to the academy e.g. coordinating other people to attend the academy or its local area for the purpose of causing confrontation with other members of the academy community - Extreme behaviour on the way to and from the academy or in the community outside of academy hours which brings the academy into disrepute e.g. involvement in the selling or distribution of banned substances, involvement in violent criminal activity, fighting that creates dangerous unsafe situations for other members of the Academy community - Making serious false allegations against a member of staff - Serious damage to academy property including graffiti - Serious abuse or misuse of the academy's IT systems e.g. distributing pornographic materials, hacking into restricted areas - Serious breach by sharing of GDPR data of other members of the academy community without permission, including inappropriate images teachers, staff and visitors or community members both inside and outside the academy.
+- Persistent and defiant misbehaviour - Persistent breaches of academy policies - Distributing, supplying or selling of banned substances on site - Verbally or physically threatening a member of staff or student - Physical assault on a member of staff or student - Using derogatory language towards a member of staff or student e.g. racist, homophobic, sexual - Misuse of the school's IT systems, including sharing login details for the purpose of allowing "hackers" to use the system to disrupt lessons or abuse staff or students - Being in possession of an offensive weapon (including a pointed/bladed article) - Persistent bullying, including cyber bullying - Inappropriate sexual behaviour/touching - Bringing a dangerous and threatening situation to the academy e.g. coordinating other people to attend the academy or its local area for the purpose of causing confrontation with other members of the academy community - Extreme behaviour on the way to and from the academy or in the community outside of academy hours which brings the academy into disrepute e.g. involvement in the selling or distribution of banned substances, involvement in violent criminal activity, fighting that creates dangerous unsafe situations for other members of the Academy community - Making serious false allegations against a member of staff - Serious damage to academy property including graffiti - Serious abuse or misuse of the academy's IT systems e.g. distributing pornographic materials, hacking into restricted areas - Serious breach by sharing of GDPR data of other members of the academy community without permission, including inappropriate images